 1. Construct and submit a thoughtful course list, along with a statement about the intellectual coherence of the courses proposed.
-In constructing this list, students must clearly demonstrate the following: how the proposed courses align with the selected concentration topic how the proposed courses align with one another 2 Take 5 courses that
+In constructing this list, students must clearly demonstrate the following: how the proposed courses align with the selected concentration topic how the proposed courses align with one another

-- - a.
+- 2. Take 5 courses that - a.
 Have explicit content focus in the proposed or selected concentration topic - b.
 CLEARLY relate to each other - c.
 As a cluster, present a coherent intellectual trajectory - d.
-Include at least 2 courses from PACS - 3.
+Include at least 2 courses from PACS (exceptions can be made.
+Please consult with a PACS advisor) - 3.
 Secure approval from the IAS Faculty Committee for the proposed academic plan; IAS advisors will keep students apprised of their progress towards program approval.